|

 landscape was solid white.
 The weather had been clear and still for a couple

-weeks and hoarfrost had
+of weeks and hoarfrost had

 formed on everything.
 It was very beautiful but soon the glare began to wear on